Reporting for certainty

 -

 Does this seem familiar?
-This corporate approach makes reporting exhausting, and I doubt anything good will come from it.
+This cold corporate approach is replicated from company to company without logical justification — it's for control.
+I doubt anything good will come from this approach.
+Strangle collar.

-I can prove that reports aren't so bad.
-In fact, they help you work better on projects and boost your career.
-So how can we create a positive reporting experience:
+I can bet that reports aren't so bad.
+In fact, they will help you improve your work and boost your career.
+Here's how you can create a positive reporting experience:

 Change Direction — Instead of waiting for your manager to ask for updates, create your own reporting channel.
 Set up a dedicated space in your team messenger (Slack or Discord) and write daily reports on your workload and progress.